• Home

 become a preferred provider

-Team approach to release of tethered oral tissue and myofunctional therapy is key to a patients success.
-At Boudry Therapy and Rehab, we are able to provide postural work, breathing exercises, and the myofunctional therapy that your clients need.
+A team approach to the release of tethered oral tissue and myofunctional therapy is key to a patient's success.
+At Boudry Therapy and Rehab, we can provide postural work, breathing exercises, and the myofunctional therapy that your clients need.
 Please contact info@boudytherapyandrehab.com to be listed as a preferred provider.

-Boudry Therapy and Rehab provides myofunctional therapy, body work and postural interventions, and interventions for proper breathing and breath support.
+Boudry Therapy and Rehab provide myofunctional therapy, bodywork and postural interventions, and interventions for proper breathing and breath support.